 Byrne’s answer is that visual art acts as a kind of self-therapy that allows us to express with the hand what we cannot express verbally.
 This could explain for sure our desire to strengthen our connection with the world the music represents through non musical objects.
 This can justify the return of vinyl in the era of digital music: its large cover enriches, explains, completes or even completely distorts, giving it a whole new meaning to the music it holds inside.
 Visual elements are, in this sense, complementary to sound elements.
 But, as Adorno explained, this is true because they share a similar nature, that explains why music lovers are often also visual art enthusiasts and collectors: they are both non-denominative languages.
 Of course a song could tell a story, but its lyrics have different meaning or less power without the music; in the same way, a painting could of course represent a figure, a scene, a real event, but what makes it an ‘artwork’ is the constructive/expressive tension among the graphic elements, something not explicitly represented graphically.
 Both music and visual art are non-linguistic, non-subjective, extra-rational écriture that crackles like electricity.
 Adorno called them ‘seismographic writings’, because both contain, behind their communicative facade, a trembling mysterious energy that reveals something not explicable for the logical synthesizing ‘I’.
 What we are looking for, in music as well as in visual art, is indeed this exciting gooseflesh that breaks off the insignificant daily reality.
 Both music and art still today can open up that magical world in which we used to live in the Indie Scene.
 Any form of music or art without that seismographic effect, any writing that just expresses the reality, is simply, as Adorno put it, kitsch: “kitsch is nothing but mimesis rendered false by reification”, that is exactly what we feel when we experience most of the commercial products.
 Of course it doesn’t mean that all mainstream songs or works of art are garbage or that independent stuff is always great.
 There are so many great albums produced by majors and tons of ridiculous productions from thousands of indie bands.
 What we want to celebrate here is not the superficial idea of ‘music from independent labels’, but the attitude to be truly independent from the mechanism of the commercial music and art scene, a mechanism that we can reassume in the obsessive search of approval of the ego of the artist offering something easily recognizable for the public (another definition of kitsch).
 This subjugation to a common idea of beauty is what independent artists disavow.
 In this sense, independent music and art can be understood as part of the so-called art brut: ‘Art Brut stands in stark contrast to artistic processes oriented solely towards aesthetics, trapped in their cultural lineage’, we can read in the introduction of the marvelous ‘abcd, une collection d’art brut’ catalogue, ‘from the spectator’s perspective it points to the invasive, brutal and fascinating effect of disclosure produced by the works so named.
 From the creator’s perspective it speaks of authenticity and of the intimacy of the invented forms with a subterranean world that is usually obscured by the banal masks of everyday consciousness”.
 What we are looking for in the artworks we propose is that same thing we find in the music we love: a hint of the extra-ordinary.

 But if it is true that music seems to have an alien essence, more purely spiritual, if only for its constitutive immateriality, it is undeniable how, in this material world, we need a physical connection that keeps us linked to that other world.
 In this sense, the art object has a higher power than music, because it allows us to keep that bond stable.
-Not for nothing if we love an album, we feel an urge to possess a physical copy of it.
-This happens because, in the age of digitalization, any piece of art is transformed in information and ‘information carries no special authority within itself’, said the art critic John Berger; artworks ‘have become ephemeral, ubiquitous, insubstantial, available, valueless, free’, while original physical art pieces are ‘silent and still in a sense that information never is’ (John Berger, The ways of seeing).
+And more immediate too: as Kandinsky said, “music has, at its disposal, the duration of time, while painting does not possess this advantage but presents to the spectator its entire message in one single instance, something music is incapable of doing” (“On The Spiritual In Art”).
+Not for nothing if we love an album, we feel the urge to possess a physical copy of it, so we can reignite the connection with it even when we do not have the time to listen to it, just with a quick glance at the album cover.
+Furthermore, in the age of digitalization, any piece of art is transformed in information and ‘information carries no special authority within itself’, said the art critic John Berger; artworks ‘have become ephemeral, ubiquitous, insubstantial, available, valueless, free’, while original physical art pieces are ‘silent and still in a sense that information never is’ (John Berger, The ways of seeing).
 For these reasons many older music lovers consider listening to vinyl as a sacred ritual, today more than ever.
 But the new generations, who have not experienced that way of listening to music, have understood that it doesn’t matter if you actually listen to the albums through the physical media.
 We may not even have the player for that particular medium: simply entering into contact with the physical object is sufficient to activate that magical process.
 When we find ourselves before a physical artwork the continuous noise of the infosphere is suspended and we enter in the contemporaneity, through ‘the immediacy of their testimony’, Berger says.
 The current scene that most keeps alive the spirit of the indie scene, the vaporwave, is known for producing its albums mainly on cassette, a medium for which almost no one has the player anymore; and going even further, some vaporwave artists have started producing albums on minidiscs, a medium for which almost nobody has ever had the player.
 This is because they understood before and more than others how much today, thanks to digitalization, the physical media has lost its facade as a mere means, a data container, and has revealed itself in its purest essence: a talisman, a magic key, a ring of power with which to reactivate the memory of a richer and deeper world, which everyday life tends to make us forget.

 While music can give you the intense but temporary, elusive experience of the other world, the art object is a fixed alien presence within this world, a permanent obstacle, an element of continuous disturbance, an interference persistent in our everyday reality.
 The work of art is an irreverent servant; it is a vulgar guest who spoils your elegant dinner, an irritating killjoy.
 The work of art is punk in essence.
 We buy it, we take it home to decorate our wall, but there’s nothing to do, it is uncontrollable, unmanageable, indomitable.
 It disturbs, distracts, makes noise, derides us, embarrasses us, constantly attracts attention.
 It is a great pain in the ass, it is a stray cat that you have naively thought you could adopt, tame.
 If that picture that you hung in the living room does not cause all of this, then it is not a work of art, it is a product, a kitsch artifact, a piece of this world, banal but recognizable, peaceful, polite, that does its duty, which guarantees satisfaction to its owner.
 On the contrary, what we guarantee you with the works of the artists we want to present is, to quote Coum Transmissions, pure and total disappointment.